How to report details of your disguised remuneration loan scheme and account for your loan charge liability.

 The loan charge only applies to the tax year 2018 to 2019.
 If you receive disguised remuneration income in the form of loans after 5 April 2019, you’ll have to pay Income Tax and National Insurance contributions on it.

-The loan charge
+What the loan charge affects